 The internet was made for porn

 The Internet of early 2000s was a vivid space full of interesting things.
-Honestly, I don’t think it differed that much from the Internet of 2020 if we exclude technological limitations.
+Honestly, I don’t believe it differed that much from the Internet of 2020s if we exclude technological limitations.

-Despite all the false romanticism, the 2000s internet in Poland has been a widely commercialized estate.
+Despite all the false romanticism, the 2000s internet in Poland has been a widely commercialized estate for a while.
 Web portals and search engines did exist.
 Local equivalents of eBay existed and it was possible to buy things online.
 Politics was happening and news were published.
 Celebrities existed.
 Hateful comments were posted.
 Ads were displayed.
 Porn existed and was always two clicks away.
 People talked to each other online.
-Chat rooms, discussion boards, instant messengers and blogs were a thing.
+Chat rooms, discussion boards, instant messengers and blogs were booming.

 We didn’t have enough bandwidth to stream music or videos.
 Porn was static.
 Ads were unobtrusive.
-Peer-to-peer networks and MP3 music format was yet to emerge.
+The industry-disrupting marriage of peer-to-peer networks and MP3 file format was yet to emerge.

 More importantly though, there were still valid reasons to call the internet cyberspace and think of it as an alternative dimension rather than augmentation of our daily lives.
 What happened online stayed online.
 News on TV rarely mentioned politicians or celebrities doing stupid stuff on the Internet.
 I had pen friends I met on chat rooms and we were sending hand-written letters to each other because internet access was still too limiting to us.